OCA/dms/dms_auto_classification/readme/CONFIGURE.rst

 Example of filename pattern to use only .txt files: .txt$ Directory pattern example 1: Documents
 Directory pattern example 1: Documents / Data

+If the pattern doesn't contain path separators (/), the file name will be search across all the subdirectories.